Shelby: Mostly Dry, Sunny, & Warm

-Today will be warm and sunny with highs in the mid 80s.
-Rain is not expected for most of the week.
-There is a small chance for a stray shower or storm, particularly on Wednesday.
+Today will be another warm and sunny one with highs climbing into the upper 80s.
+Little, if any, rain is expected for the rest of the week.
+There’s only a small chance for a stray shower or storm.

 Thursday and Friday should be mostly dry with highs near 90.
 This would mark the first 90-degree day of the year, coming a little later than average.

-A cold front may get close enough over the weekend to help spark a few isolated showers and storms.
-Otherwise, it will stay dry and warm with increasing humidity.
+A cold front may get close enough over the weekend to help spark additional showers and storms.
+Rain chances go up for late Saturday and Saturday night.
+Depending on the strength of the front and any dry air that makes it this far south, rain chances could linger a bit into Sunday and early next week.

 Copyright 2021 WVUE.
 All rights reserved.